awaizman1/python_zth/overview/p09_string/README.md

 multiline str too'''
 ```

-> '\n' is a universal newline in python
+> '\n' is a universal newline in python - io in text mode will automatically translate '\n' to/from native newline

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgwMzYwMzk0OF19
+eyJoaXN0b3J5IjpbLTQ2MzY2MjU5MiwxODAzNjAzOTQ4XX0=
 -->